avadakkeddavra/frame/README.md

 If speak about differences
 The routing system out of routes groups.
 If you want to  use Middlewares you should to decalre it in __construct() of your controller.

+For a present day,this frame is far from perfect.
+But even on this stage, It is perfect for developing applications not of high complexity.

+It's simple and understandable for every one who ever worked on Laravel

+For a future, I'm plannig to expand a functionality to a prowerfull and in the same time very simple system